FaQ

 - Able to prescribe medication

-- Usually treats severe mental illness
+- Trained to treat severe mental illness

-- Services covered in Canada
+- Services covered by provincial health care

 WHAT IS A COUNSELLOR?